mmaxim/Simontacchi/README.md

 responsible for things like clock management, pondering, or basic protocol requirements.

+Simontacchi has been tested to compile and run on Linux, OSX, and Windows.
+Some features (such as the "crafty" display manager mode) are only available under Windows.
+Current development is working to bring all features to the GNU/Linux world as well.

 #Engine Features

 * Aspiration Principle Variation Search (an optimized version of the traditional alpha-beta algorithm)